Many experts say that buying a home where you live rent-free is not an investment.

 The downside of a home as an investment

-Many people may not qualify for a mortgage even if they have money for down payment.
+Many people may not qualify for a mortgage even if they have money for a down payment.
 Technically it’s not the downside of investing in a home, but there it is.

 Real estate can lose value.
 If you make a mistake of buying your home in a neighborhood where prices go down, then there’s almost nothing you can do.
 You have to sell and cut the losses.

-Real estate ties you down and gives you roots.
+Real estate ties you down and gives your roots.
 You will be much less likely to accept opportunities that involve you selling your home and moving to another location.
 Often you will even not consider such options as opportunities.

-Home loan is a significant risk when the economy collapses.
+A home loan is a significant risk when the economy collapses.

 Amortization of your real estate acts as a counterbalance to the inflation proofing aspect of your home.
 From the inflation perspective, your house value increases year by year.
 Living in your home decreases it’s value as it wears down.
 You should budget about 1% per year for maintenance.

 Mental load and responsibility of fixing things and regularly renovating to keep the value your real estate up.
 If you live in a rental, you don’t have to think about these things, and this makes your life easier.